 by Gabe Beita Kiser

-A critical scan of the beige interior in search for evidence of budget cuts yields a pleasant surprise as the inspectors would only find Nappa leather, aluminum accents, and real wood trim surrounding the driver and their lucky passengers.
-The feeling that everything within the body panels is designed to serve the occupants like a loyal butler comes to surface when playing with the knurled aluminum knobs and multitude of buttons that control everything from the heated and cooled front seats to the Audi MMI-like infotainment system.
+A critical scan of the beige interior of our Hyundai Genesis tester in search of evidence of budget cuts yields a pleasant surprise, as the inspectors would only find Nappa leather, aluminum accents, and real wood trim surrounding the driver and their lucky passengers.
+The feeling that everything within the body panels is designed to serve the occupants like a loyal butler, comes to the surface when playing with the knurled aluminum knobs and multitude of buttons - these control everything from the heated and cooled front seats, to the Audi MMI-like infotainment system.
 The technology is strong with this one, especially because Genesis intelligently makes it so that, aside from the drivetrain options, there are no features to be had.

-Every possible toy is included in the strikingly low $69,050 price tag including (take a breath) automatic shades for the rear side windows and rear window, auto hold, a 360 degree camera, Bluetooth, a wireless charging pad located in a compartment designed specifically for cell phones, driver alert detection, radar cruise control with lane departure warning and lane keep assist, rear cross-traffic alert, a large 12.3" screen to compliment said Audi MMI knob, a HUD, traction control, automatic braking with pedestrian detection, and even parking sensors.
-Annoyingly, one of the parking sensors broke and proceeded to sing a constant warning signal unless I turned the whole system off.
+Every possible toy is included in the strikingly low price tag of the 2016 Hyundai Genesis, including (take a breath) automatic shades for the rear side windows and rear window, auto hold, a 360-degree camera, Bluetooth, a wireless charging pad located in a compartment designed specifically for cell phones, driver alert detection, radar cruise control with lane departure warning and lane keep assist, rear cross-traffic alert, a large 12.3" screen to compliment said Audi MMI knob, a HUD, traction control, automatic braking with pedestrian detection, and even parking sensors.
+Specs and features are plentiful from even the base model Hyundai Genesis cars.
+Annoyingly, one of the parking sensors in my tester broke and proceeded to sing a constant warning signal unless I turned the whole system off.